 Remove large quantities of stock items from shelving to allow for swift cleaning.

-Increase the frequency that all staff do so, for example you may wish to set a phone / computer alarm to remind you on an hourly basis to wash hands and clean contact points .
-As the pandemic continues you may find it hard to remember to do this vital step.
+Increase the frequency that all staff do so, for example you may wish to set a phone / computer alarm to remind you on an hourly basis to wash hands and clean contact points.
+Consider placing hand sanitiser at entry points.

 PPE should also be worn during decontamination.
-Please follow environmental cleaning guidance given and see section 4.
-Post-transfer actions in the Community Pharmacy SOP.
+Please see section 3.3.4 in the Community Pharmacy SOP.